Pranav-techhub/Reminder/Reminder_app/README.md

 # ReminderApp

-A CLI-based Reminder System using Python with a clean architecture.
+A Reminder System using Python with a clean MVC architecture.

 ---